Posted by Harvey Jones15 Jun 2024

 What is it like to sleep in an ice hotel

 It's silent inside your room, for a start.
 Unusually silent.
 The snow has a strong insulating effect that makes things very quiet and serene, and also really dark.
-Unless you live in a place with little or no light pollution, which is rare in Europe, you'll probably have never experienced such a dark night.
+Unless you live in a place with little or no light pollution, which is rare in Europe, you probably have never experienced such a dark night.

-The best way to stay warm is to maintain a body temperature that's a bit less than normal, actually the best temperature for sleeping no matter where you happen to be.
+The best way to stay warm is to maintain a body temperature that's a bit less than normal, actually that's the best temperature for sleeping no matter where you happen to be.
 Ice hotels hold nightly survival courses designed to show you how, revealing the best way to use your sleeping bag to keep the maximum amount of heat in.

 How do you shower in an ice hotel?

 You can't bring water into an ice hotel room because it'll just freeze solid.
 That's why they have separate areas with warm bathrooms, showers and often saunas, safe in a warmed building close by, often physically connected to the colder areas of the hotel.
-The rooms don't have en-suite facilities of their own, and that's all part of the big adventure
+The rooms don't have en suite facilities of their own, and that's all part of the big adventure

 What do you wear to the ice hotel?

 Functional clothing is your best choice.
 It's so cold above the Arctic Circle that being warm is a matter of safety as well as comfort.
-Many ice hotels will loan you suitable outer clothing like a snow-suit, boots, gloves and a really warm balaclava.
+Many ice hotels will loan you suitable outer clothing like a snowsuit, boots, gloves and a really warm balaclava.
 Bring plenty of thermal underwear of your own, ideally wool, plus breathable clothes you can layer up to trap warm air in between and stay extra cosy.
 Layers are the best way to retain precious body heat, and materials that prevent sweating are the best of all.
 Sweaty clothes mean you get cold pretty fast.

-Where can I stay in an ice hotel?
+Where can I find an ice hotel?

-Tips for staying in an ice hotel
+Tips for visiting or staying in an ice hotel

-• The summer in the far north is short and mild, and it's light almost 24/7 because of the midnight sun
+• The summer in the far north is short and mild, and it's light almost 24/7 because of the midnight sun.

-• The main Northern Lights season falls from September onwards as the days become shorter again
+• The main Northern Lights season falls from September onwards as the days become shorter again.

-• Don't sleep in an ice hotel wearing cotton or synthetic clothing – wool is always the best and the warmest
+• Don't sleep in an ice hotel wearing cotton or synthetic clothing – wool is always the best and the warmest.

 • Make sure you use the loo before you go to sleep, to save you getting up and making your way to the facilities in the

-warm area
+warm area.

-• Book one night in an ice room and another in a warm room for varied experiences
+• Book one night in an ice room and another in a warm room for varied experiences.

-• Bear in mind you might not enjoy the experience if you're claustrophobic
+• Bear in mind you might not enjoy the experience if you're claustrophobic.

 • Sharing a room is a great way to keep the ambience a bit warmer!